 Brainscape's team of medical educators has over 50 combined years in medical school and MCAT tutoring, combined with our general learning sciences and software development team.
-We know our stuff when it preparing for your exams and getting into the top medical schools.
+In other words, we know our stuff when it comes to figuring out how to survive medical school.

 Tip 1: Manage your time well

-Tip 2: Know how you learn
+Tip 2: Figure out how you learn best

 Tip 3: Seek out upperclassmen